 100% Organic or Wild Sourced Ingredients

 It seems that, as a society, many people, including some professionals advising on dog care, have lost all common sense and succumb to our current beliefs and trends in the food and supplement industry.
-This is bad enough when making food choices for ourselves, but the situation is even worse for our poor animals that depend on us, their human guardians, make choices for them.
+This is bad enough when making food choices for ourselves, but the situation is even worse for the poor animals that depend on us, their human guardians, to make choices for them.

 Why is it now so difficult for us humans to make healthy choices for our food, for us and our animals?
 When I am talking about ‘we’ here I am not talking about individuals that are doing their best to make informed choices, I am talking about ‘we’ as humans.
-What is clear is that most human and animal ‘food’ and ‘supplement’ producers often make it deliberately difficult for us to make healthy choices.
+What is clear is that most human and animals ‘food’ and ‘supplement’ producers often make it deliberately difficult for us to make healthy choices.

 So how has it gone so wrong?